ONLYOFFICE-data/run-actions/Readme.md

 # Overview

-This repository runs a comprehensive set of tests for various components, including dictionaries, document builder, Puppeteer, and standardtester.
+This repository runs a comprehensive set of tests for various components, document builder, Puppeteer, and standardtester.